FullStaQD/architecture/docs/02_architecture_constraints.md

 covered as
 [functional requirements](./01_introduction_and_goals.md#_requirements_overview)
 or [quality goals](./10_quality_requirements.md).
-Many of these constraints are set out in the funding goals of the [FullStaQD project][fullstaqd] which funded this reference architecture to strengthen the quantum software ecosystem through modularisation, compatibility and reuse.

 ## Open Source
 The [FullStaQD project][fullstaqd] seeks to be community-driven and target a